3.4 Units

 - All publishing and editing actions are disabled until the unit is unarchived.

-3.4.3.2 Publishing Smart Contract
+3.4.3.2 Publishing smart contract

 To make a unit fully available for a token sale, you must publish a smart contract associated with it.
 This step is only possible from the unit’s detailed view and only when the unit is in the Not Published or Published state.